Nicotine Pouch Strength Chart: 776 Cans Mapped by mg

 About This Data

-All figures are computed at build time from the SnusFriend product catalog (708 active products sourced via Nyehandel).
+All figures are computed at build time from the SnusFriend product catalog (776 active products sourced via Nyehandel).
 Nicotine content is per pouch as stated by the manufacturer.
-The cigarette comparison recommendations are editorial guidance based on published nicotine absorption research, not medical advice — consult a healthcare professional for personalized cessation support.
+Strength and switching notes are editorial guidance for adult users, not medical advice.
+Consult a healthcare professional for personalized cessation support.
 Last updated: 2026-03-29.